 Scott Morris, Ph.D.

 Scott Morris received a Ph.D. in Industrial-Organizational Psychology in 1994 from the University of Akron.
 He earned a B.A. in Psychology from the University of Northern Iowa in 1987.
 He is a fellow the Society for Industrial and Organizational Psychology and the American Psychological Association, and serves on the editorial boards of Journal of Applied Psychology, Organizational Research Methods, Journal of Business and Psychology, and International Journal of Testing.

 Morris teaches courses in personnel selection, covering topics such as job analysis, test development and validation, and legal issues.
-He also teaches courses in basic and multivariate statistics and multilevel data analysis.
+He also teaches courses in basic and multivariate statistics and psychometrics.